 In addition, the vesting of all unvested Shares issued under the Annual Bonus Plan and all unvested Shares and options issued under the LTIAP is accelerated for each of our named executive officers.
-This accelerated vesting is the same for all employees on a non-discriminatory basis who hold any Shares or options issued under the Annual Bonus Plan or the LTIAP.
-Notwithstanding the foregoing, the award made to Mr. Blocher under the LTIAP in 2009 only provides for accelerated vesting on a termination without cause if Mr. Wood is not our Chief Executive Officer at the time of such termination.
+This accelerated vesting is the same for all employees on a non- discriminatory basis who hold any Shares or options issued under the Annual Bonus Plan or the LTIAP.
+Notwithstanding the foregoing, the award made to Mr. Blocher under the LTIAP in 2009 only provides for accelerated vesting on a termination without cause if Mr. Wood is not our Chief Executive Officer at the time of such termination and the Retention/Non-Solicitation Awards to Mr. Blocher, Ms. Becker and Mr. Berkes in February 2010 described in the Compensation Discussion and Analysis section above do not provide for accelerated vesting in the event of a termination without cause.
 Each named executive officer has one year after the executive's termination to exercise all vested options (subject to the 10-year term of those options), including options that vested as a result of the termination.
 In addition, Mr. Wood will receive the benefits described in his Health Coverage Continuation Agreement.

-6. Change of Control: Upon a change of control, each named executive officer is entitled to receive the following payments so long as he or she is terminated from employment or leaves for good reason within a specified time frame after the change of control or voluntarily leaves employment within the thirty day window following the 1-year anniversary of the change of control.
-The specified time frame is two years for Ms. Becker, Mr. Berkes and Mr. Wood and 18 months for Mr. Blocher:
+- 6. Change of Control: Upon a change of control, each named executive officer is entitled to receive the following payments so long as he or she is terminated from employment or leaves for good reason within a specified time frame after the change of control or voluntarily leaves employment within the thirty day window following the 1-year anniversary of the change of control.
+The specified time frame is two years for Ms. Becker, Mr. Berkes and Mr. Wood and 18 months for Mr. Blocher: - A lump sum cash payment equal to a multiple of the highest base salary and highest annual cash bonus earned by the named executive officer in the prior three year period.
+For Ms. Becker and Mr. Berkes the multiple is 2 times, for Mr. Blocher the multiple is 1.5 times and for Mr. Wood, the multiple is 3 times - Continuation of health, welfare and other benefits such as administrative assistance for a period of 2 years for Ms. Becker and Mr. Berkes, 18 months for Mr. Blocher and 3 years for Mr. Wood - Continued use of any company owned automobile for 3 years for Mr. Wood

-- A lump sum cash payment equal to a multiple of the highest base salary and highest annual cash bonus earned by the named executive officer in the prior three year period.
-For Ms. Becker and Mr. Berkes the multiple is 2 times, for Mr. Blocher the multiple is 1.5 times and for Mr. Wood, the multiple is 3 times - Continuation of health, welfare and other benefits such as administrative assistance for a period of 2 years for Ms. Becker and Mr. Berkes, 18 months for Mr. Blocher and 3 years for Mr. Wood - Continued use of any company owned automobile for 3 years for Mr. Wood - An amount equal to the excise tax charged to the named executive officer as a result of receiving any change of control payments plus an additional "gross-up" amount sufficient to pay the taxes to be paid by the named executive officer on the excise tax payment received
+• An amount equal to the excise tax charged to the named executive officer as a result of receiving any change of control payments plus an additional "gross-up" amount sufficient to pay the taxes to be paid by the named executive officer on the excise tax payment received

 In addition, if the named executive officer is terminated within one year after the change of control, the vesting of all unvested Shares issued under the Annual Bonus Plan and all unvested Shares and options issued under the LTIAP is accelerated.
 This accelerated vesting is the same for all employees on a non-discriminatory basis who hold any Shares or options issued under the Annual Bonus Plan or the LTIAP.
 Each named executive officer has one year after the executive's termination to exercise all vested options (subject to the 10-year term of those options), including options that vested as a result of the termination.
-In addition, Mr. Wood will receive the benefits described in his Health Coverage Continuation Agreement.
+In addition, in the event of a change of control, the unvested Shares issued under the Retention/Non-Solicitation Awards to Mr. Blocher, Ms. Becker and Mr. Berkes in February 2010 described in the Compensation Discussion and Analysis section above will vest.
+Mr. Wood will also receive the benefits described in his Health Coverage Continuation Agreement.